Reds vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Lane Thomas and the Washington Nationals take the field on Wednesday at Nationals Park against Graham Ashcraft, who is projected to start for the Cincinnati Reds.
-First pitch is at 7:05 PM ET.
+Lane Thomas and the Washington Nationals will take on Jonathan India and the Cincinnati Reds at Nationals Park in the final of a four-game series, on Thursday at 1:05 PM ET.

-The Reds are the favorite in this one, at -125, while the underdog Nationals have +105 odds to upset.
-A 9.5-run total is set in the contest.
+The Reds are +100 moneyline underdogs in this matchup against the favorite Nationals (-120).
+The over/under is 10 runs for this matchup.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.